 Toolkit: Artists leave with an understanding of how to think like a social change entrepreneur, an outline of their concept, fundraising and partnership ideas, and an individualized “artist as change-maker” statement.

-Community: Artists engage with each other for peer-to-peer learning and networking via breakout sessions and informal jams during the weekend.
+Community: Artists engage with each other for peer-to-peer learning and networking via breakout sessions and informal jams during the Workshop.

 Mentorship: Artists are matched with experienced leaders in business, music, civic and philanthropic leaders, with the opportunity to continue the relationship after the Workshop concludes.

-Ongoing engagement & visibility: Workshop Artist participants have an opportunity to apply for Music to Life’s juried artist list and Music for Change Network which exposes them to continued performance and funding activities and qualifies them for participation in the national Accelerator Academy.
+Ongoing engagement & visibility: Workshop artist participants have an opportunity to apply for Music to Life’s juried artist list which exposes them to continued performance and funding activities and qualifies them for participation in the national MCA Academy.

 Sample Workshop Uses